 Participants in the Institute come from around the world, and admission is competitive and by application only.

 Individuals in the Institute come from such diverse backgrounds as broadcasting, law, psychology, literature, science, anthropology, museum studies, and education.
-Many participants have no background at all that would necessarily lead to careers in filmmaking.
-Some participants have extensive experience in the filmmaking or media-related fields.
+Many participants do not have media or filmmaking backgrounds, while others have extensive experience in the these fields.

 What all participants share, however, is a commitment to creating non-fiction stories and developing their expression in a visual form.
 Moreover, each member of the Institute must have a demonstrated ability to work collaboratively, as this course – as well as all filmmaking – is a highly interactive, interpersonal experience.

 The Institute Experience

 The Institute is divided into two parts.

 The first portion of the Institute runs from January through the end of April and deals with the conceptual issues in filmmaking as well as technical workshops.

 The second part of the program is the group production of a documentary film and occurs in May and June.